zweed4u/SnapSave/README.md

 Requires proper installation of certificate via visiting [mitm.it](http://mitm.it/) on your device.
 Also requires [mimproxy](http://mitmproxy.org/doc/install.html) for the actual subprocess

-Tested on v9.14.2.0 via iOS 8.1.2
+Tested on v9.26.0.0 via iOS 8.1.2
 9.2X.X supports ca pinning which kills traffic sniffing.
-~~Downgrade to an earlier ipa.
+~~Downgrade to an earlier ipa.~~
-However, a ping request is observable and returns.
-See png~~

-To circumvent this, on your device run the following command via MobileTerminal:
+~~To circumvent this, on your device run the following command via MobileTerminal:

     wget bit.ly/SSLKillSwitch2Deb -O SSLKillSwitch2_0.10.deb